JoelHer/vigilant-engine/README.md

   - Centralized logging API for modules
   - Optional verbose / debug builds

+- Some kind of recovery system for booting

 ## Peripherals

 Vigilant Engine includes drivers / integration for: